MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/dual-write/bootstrap-company-data.md

 This scenario is based on the following assumptions:

 - The source data is in the Finance and Operations app.
 - If an account exists in Dataverse, but it doesn't exist in the Finance and Operations app, it won't be initialized as part of this flow.
+Please use DIXF or [initial sync](initial-sync-guidance.md) functionality based on the amount of data present in Dataverse.
 - All account records in the customer engagement apps have a natural key (account number) that matches the Finance and Operations natural key (**CustomerAccount**).
 - Rows have a one-to-one (1:1) mapping across the apps.

+> [!NOTE]
+> In both Finance and Operations apps and Dataverse, When a customer record is created, Party record gets created implicitly.

 ## Prerequisites